anhaidgroup/cloudlabeler/README.md

 7. Now, you should be able to open cloud labeler.
 You can find the IP address of your AWS machine by clicking EC2 instance in [EC2](https://aws.amazon.com/ec2/) and check 'IPv4 Public IP' in its description.
 Append ':8080' to your IPv4 Public IP.
 For example, if your 'IPv4 Public IP' is '1.2.3.4', you can visit cloud labeler in 'http://1.2.3.4:8080/'.

-8. To clean up cloud labeler, run:
+8. When you are done, you may need to remove the image and container.
+You should run:
     ```
     sudo docker stop labeler
     sudo docker rm labeler